pmaddi/pmaddi.github.io/_posts/2015-04-17-Breaking-And-Entering.md

 excerpt: "To get into my Facebook crib I bruteforced a lockbox in two hours after traveling for thirty-six."
 ---

-_To get into my Facebook crib I bruteforced a lockbox in two hours after traveling for thirty-six._
+_To get into my Facebook crib, I bruteforced a lockbox in two hours after traveling for thirty-six._

 ![]({{site.url}}/assets/images/hall.png)
 <p style="text-align: center">I don't want to sleep here tonight.</p>